eflows4hpc/ISC23_tutorial/README.md

 # ISC23_tutorial

+#Introduction to the eFlows4HPC software stack and HPC Workflows as a Service methodology

+## ISC-HPC tutorial, Hamburg May 21st, 2023

 ## Abstract
 The tutorial will give an overview of the eFlows4HPC software stack and of the HPC Workflows as a Service (HPCWaaS) methodology.
 The eFlows4HPC project